Awanit512/3-TCP-LEDBAT_in_WiFi/scratch/TCP-Ledbat-Evaluation/planning_and _design_readme.md

 <ol>
   <li>  Simple pRp wireless network Tolpology <br />
    <img src = "https://github.com/Awanit512/3-TCP-LEDBAT_in_WiFi/blob/exhaustive_evaluation_ledbat/Topology-Images/simple-pRp.drawio.png"> <br />
    <p> This is an simple node(STA)-AP-node(STA) Topology.
-The STAs will be configured to have a mobility model helping simulator to calcuate received signal.
+The STAs will be configured to have a mobility model helping simulator to calculate received signal.
      </p>
     <br />
   </li>